NCFR Seeks Nominations for 2020 Fellows

 What Are the Criteria for Fellow Status?

-- Nominees must have made outstanding contributions to the field and to NCFR as an organization.
+- Nominees must have made outstanding contributions to the discipline and to NCFR as an organization.
 Satisfying a combination of these criteria is required.
 Examples of outstanding contributions include:

-- Published, refereed scholarship that has shaped or reshaped the field of Family Science
+- Published, refereed scholarship that has shaped or reshaped the discipline of Family Science

-- A history of innovation in practice or outreach that has transformed the field, such as the development and implementation of novel or significant interventions or programs designed to promote healthy family relations.
+- A history of innovation in practice or outreach that has transformed the discipline, such as the development and implementation of novel or significant interventions or programs designed to promote healthy family relations.

 - Recognition of teaching excellence through awards and mentoring